-When hiring new leaders, good companies focus on the on-boarding process but amazing companies pre-board also.
+Executive recruitment of promising new leaders typically has good companies focussing on the onboarding process, but amazing companies pre-board as well.
 Pre-board I hear you ask, what is this?

-In our opinion, pre-boarding can reap rewards when it comes to future performance, impact and retention and also makes the entire onboarding experience seamless, as well as mitigating risks.
+In our opinion, pre-boarding can reap rewards when it comes to future performance, impact, and retention and also makes the entire onboarding experience seamless, as well as mitigating risks.
+You will find that all leading consulting recruitment agencies have developed highly evolved pre-boarding procedures granting the streamlined service that is known and relied upon.

 During this period, you might have hired someone having never met physically and without them getting a real ‘feel’ for your company.
 This is your chance to get them set up and ready to hit the ground running.